WangZhekun/blockchain-explorer/client/README.md

 Note that [you may need to configure your production server to support client-side routing](#serving-apps-with-client-side-routing) before deploying your app.

-## Adding Custom Environment Variables
+## Adding Custom Environment Variables 添加客户端环境变量

 >Note: this feature is available with `react-scripts@0.2.3` and higher.